kurdt94/Mp3-2-FLV/README.md

 # Mp3-2-FLV
-A GUI that uses FFMPEG to create FLV files
+A quick GUI written in C# that uses FFMPEG to create FLV files.